craftcms/feed-me/docs/content-mapping/field-types.md

 ### Assets

-Accepts single or multiple values.
-You should supply the filename only, excluding the full path to the asset, but including the filename.
-If you're uploading remote assets, you'll need to produce fully-qualified URLs.
+Accepts single or multiple values, each one being…

+- …a `filename` (excluding any path segments) to match from an existing asset;
+- …a fully-qualified URL (for new, remote assets);

 #### Additional Options

-- Upload remote asset (choose how to handle existing assets - Replace/Keep/Ignore)
+- Upload remote asset (choose how to handle existing assets — Replace/Keep/Ignore)
 - [Inner-element fields](#inner-element-fields)

 :::code